Janalynn Castelino: 2025: Expansion to pop career

 Janalynn released her pop single But Without You on March 21, 2025.
 The song received positive response from media critics with her songwriting regarded as ‘emotive' drawing from soul, while Janalynn’s vocal style was described as being powerful yet deeply expressive.

+On 20 February 2026, she released the dance-pop single, "Que Me Ha Pasado".
+Recorded in Spanish, the song was based on an infatuation theme and influenced by Latin rhythms.
+An official visual video was released soon after on 19 March 2026.

+Castelino released a global pop single "Can't Deny" on June 26, 2026.

 Artistry

 Voice

 Janalynn has been described as a soprano, gliding into upper vocal registers with ease.
-Critics have described her voice as being powerful, emotive, luscious and high-pitched.
+Critics have described her voice as emotive, luscious and high-pitched.
+CCM Magazine described her vocals as 'impactful'.
+L'idea in its English edition mentioned Castelino's voice as sounding aesthetically powerful yet emotional.

 Music style

 Castelino is referred to as a pop artist who incorporates elements of R&B and soul.
 Her music often carries linguistic diversity and cultural influences from her Italian-Indian ancestry.

+Personal life

+Castelino is a practicing Roman Catholic.
+As of 2021, she lived in Mumbai.
+She is based in Los Angeles.